Mr-Stetson/trucky-on-linux/README.md

 ## tl:dr for advanced users
 You need dotnet35, dotnet48, vcrun2022, install Overwolf with [Overwolf Setup installer](https://content.overwolf.com/downloads/setup/latest/regular.html) and install Trucky from Overwolf store.
 ## Setup
-1. Download and install [SteamTinkerLaunch (STL)](https://github.com/sonic2kk/steamtinkerlaunch) (I use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) to hande STL and custom Proton versions)
+1. Download and install [SteamTinkerLaunch (STL)](https://github.com/sonic2kk/steamtinkerlaunch) (I use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) to handle STL and custom Proton versions)
-2. Set the game to run STL as compatibily leayer
+2. Set the game to run STL as compatibility layer
-	- Right-click the game from library -> Properties -> Compatibilty -> Check the box and select STL
+	- Right-click the game from library -> Properties -> Compatibility -> Check the box and select STL
 3. Run the game and go to **STL Main Menu**.
 You have 2 seconds to press the button before the game launches, if you miss it just close the game and try again.
 4. From STL click "**Game Menu**"
 	- Under "**Proton Settings**" set "**Proton version**" to what proton version you want to use.